Saanvi365/Saanvi_SmartGlassesPortfolio/index.md

 # Starter Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/61sh7fCtAME?si=76WeBUf0ZRzxAlKb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Summary**
+I chose the retro arcade console solder kit for my project because I enjoy classic gaming and wanted a hands-on experience building a device I can actually use for fun and entertainment.
+The kit works by assembling various electronic components on a printed circuit board (PCB) to create a fully functional arcade console.
+The core of the console is a microcontroller that runs the game software and processes inputs from the buttons and joystick.
+When a button is pressed, it closes a switch, completing the circuit and sending a signal to the microcontroller.
+The microcontroller then updates the display and game logic accordingly.
+The joystick operates similarly by providing directional inputs through switches that close when moved.
+The console outputs video and audio signals to a screen and speakers, allowing the player to see and hear the game in action.
+The assembly process primarily involved soldering the components such as buttons, joystick, resistors, capacitors, microcontroller, and connectors—onto the PCB.
+Careful soldering and component placement were essential to ensure the console worked correctly and was durable.

 **Challenges:**
 When soldering together my starter project I came across two main challenges.
 FIrst I had a hard time recongize which screws where which whne finishing off my project and screwing the case together.
 THe other rpoblem I had was soldering the wires.
 I ended up cutting my wire too much meaning that the ends of my wires were rubber which you can't solder cocmpletly.
 I had to slowley cut out the rubber around the wire to reveal the metal part in order to solder properly. this took a long time since I had to make sure that i wouldnt accidently cut the whole wire off and have to restart.

+**Next:**
+I'm excited to work on my main project which is smart glasses!